Teacher Education Course (Graduate School for the Teaching Profession)

 - ITOH Munechika, Professor

-- ITAKURA Norimasa, Assistant Professor
+- ITAKURA Norimasa, Associate Professor

 This course is aimed to produce and train experts to apply the psychological knowledge and skills to the research per se and the various social issues such as supporting school students.
 We welcome (a) in-service teachers that want to learn psychology for the psychological solutions for a variety of school problems and/or to qualify as a so-called school counselor, (b) students that intend to become a teacher having a more profound knowledge of psychology, and also (c) students that just want to devote themselves to psychological research of cognition, development, and so on.